wptrainingteam/learn-wp-content/tutorials/wp-multisite-04-developing.md

 ## Developing plugins

 Like themes, most plugin functionality will work the same in a single site as well as a multisite.
-Functions like register_post_type or get_posts will function in the same way, just in the sceop of the specific site in question.
+Functions like register_post_type or get_posts will function in the same way, just in the scope of the specific site in question.

 However, there are two things to consider when developing plugins for multisite.